 If you’re not consuming enough, you may fall into the dreaded keto flu.

 Sodium consumption doesn’t increase depending on your weight loss or muscle building goals.
-Instead, focus on increasing sodium if you are sweating more frequently or if you have just started the ketogenic diet.
+Instead, focus on increasing sodium if you are sweating more frequently or if you’ve just started the ketogenic diet.

-Tip: Adding sodium to your water in the morning or before your workout can drastically help with your training.
-If you feel that you are getting tired fast in the gym, you’ll find that including more salt will help you last longer during your workouts and need less rest between sets.
+Tip: Adding sodium to your water in the morning or before your workout can dramatically help with your training.
+If you are quickly getting tired at the gym, consume more salt to improve your workout endurance and decrease rest time between sets.

 What Type of Sodium Should You Use?